dsgrid/dsgrid/dev/spark_overview.md

 created.

-## Installing a Spark Standalone Cluster on Your Laptop
+## Installing a Spark Standalone Cluster on your laptop
 Download your desired version from https://spark.apache.org/downloads.html and extract it on your system.